 You may need to lodge an application to remove or alter any prescribed vegetation on non-rural property.

 Protected trees and plants in non-rural areas are called prescribed vegetation.
-This includes very large trees, koala feed trees, threatened plant species and heritage listed trees.
+This includes local native trees, very large trees, koala feed trees, threatened plant species and heritage listed trees.

 For details see 'what type of vegetation are you removing' below.

 How to apply